atul-atul/atul-atul.github.io/docs/_posts/2021-03-04-continuous-delivery.md

 Have small (1 or 2 pizza), independent teams (You write it, you own it).

 In any company or project the normal distribution and new technology/ process adoption curve will be there.
-The adoption of new process technology should be such that late adopters adopt it before new there is new process/ technology on the block.
+The adoption of new process technology should be such that late adopters adopt it before there is new process/ technology on the block.

 I have deliberately kept possibly the most important thing for the last.
 I often say that in software the size matters- smaller the better.
 So always have small features, incrementally shipped in small deliveries.